Fountain of Youth (1546) by Lucas Cranach, the Elder Reprint permission by Staatliche Museen Berlin

 Method: A variety of stock photos were presented to older persons with different pensions, varying income levels, and differences in health and housing.
 Researchers asked 31 diverse older respondents if they could identify with the photos.
 For example, can an old man living alone in bad health identify identify with stock photo of healthy-looking couple drinking a cocktail?

-The depiction of older people alone and older people together appeared to be a reasonable balanced representation on two websites (respectively 53.7% and 44.3%), while older people alone were a minority (30%) at the third website.
-The most common category of pictures on that third website was that of ‘older woman and man as a couple’ (25%); while at the other two sites this was ‘man alone’ (28% and 25 % respectively).
-At all three websites the older people were all unanimously still enjoying the ‘third age’ (e.g., practicing sports or leisurely cycling); the ‘fourth age’ was absent.
+The depiction of older people alone and older people together appeared to be reasonably balanced on both websites (respectively 53.7% and 44.3%).
+On the third website, photos of older people alone were a minority (30%).
+The most common category of pictures on the third website was that of the ‘older woman and man as a couple’ (25%).
+On the other two sites, the common theme was a ‘man alone’ (28% and 25 % respectively).
+On all three websites the older people were unanimously enjoying the ‘third age’ (e.g., practicing sports or leisurely cycling) and the ‘fourth age’ was absent.

-Gregor, P., Newell, A. F. and Zajicek, M. (2002).
+Gregor, P., Newell, A. F., Zajicek, M. (2002).
 Designing for dynamic diversity – interfaces for older people.
 In J. A. Jacko (Eds.), ASSETS 2002 The Fifth International ACM Conference on Assistive Technologies (pp. 151-156) Edinburgh, Scotland, 8-10 July.

-Loos, E. F. (2013) ‘Designing for dynamic diversity: Representing various senior citizens in digital information sources’ Observatorio (OBS*) Journal, 7(1), 21-45.
+Loos, E. F. (2013).
+Designing for dynamic diversity: Representing various senior citizens in digital information sources.
+Observatorio (OBS*) Journal, 7(1), 21-45.